-BHP = Hydrostatic Pressure
+Bottom Hole Pressure (BHP) = Hydrostatic Pressure (HP)

 Stand pipe pressure equates to summation of pressure loss of whole system.

-The pressure loss acts opposite way while fluid is being moved; therefore, if you look at the annulus side, you will be able to determine the bottom hole pressure at the dynamic condition as per the equation below.
+The friction pressure acts opposite way while fluid is being moved; therefore, if you look at the annulus side, you will be able to determine the bottom hole pressure at the dynamic condition as per the equation below.

 Under the dynamic condition, the only effect on the bottom hole pressure is the pressure loss in the annulus.
 This is the reason why the ECD while forward circulation is expressed like this;

 - MW = Mud Weight in the well, ppg